E9

 Safety first: Allow the boiler to cool before topping up pressure.
 Do not over-pressurise the system.

-- Top up via filling loop: Open the filling loop valves slowly until the pressure reaches the recommended level, then close both valves tightly.
-Refer to the user manual for your specific model.
+- Top up via filling loop: Slowly open the filling loop valves until the pressure reaches the recommended level, then close both valves tightly.
+Refer to the user manual for your specific boiler model.

-- Check for leaks: Inspect visible pipework, radiators, and the boiler underside for drips or staining.
-Fixing leaks is essential to prevent recurring low pressure.
+- Check for leaks: Inspect visible pipework, radiators, and the boiler's underside for drips or staining.
+Fixing leaks is essential to prevent recurring low pressure issues.

 - Engineer tasks: Test the pressure sensor or switch, replace if faulty, and check the expansion vessel charge and system for hidden leaks.